Postmates CEO will testify before Congress about the promise of robots and drones

 Disrupt SF 2017 is headed back to Pier 48

-Postmates CEO Bastian Lehman is testifying before congress tomorrow in a hearing called “Disrupter Series: Delivering to Consumers.”
+Postmates CEO Bastian Lehmann is testifying before Congress tomorrow in a hearing called “Disrupter Series: Delivering to Consumers.”
 In his written testimony, Lehman makes a case for delivery via robots and drones, with the hopes that Congress will consider advancing a budget that “prioritizes improving STEM teaching and supportive active learning; Expanding access to rigorous STEM courses; addressing bias and expanding opportunities for underrepresented students in STEM.”

 Back in January, Postmates, along with DoorDash, teamed up with Starship Technologies to test delivery via self-driving robots.
 But the emergence of deliveries via robots and drones has sparked regulatory concerns around safety, as well as fears around the displacement of human workers.

-The hearing tomorrow, led by the Subcommittee on Digital Commerce and Consumer Protection, is designed to explore how tech has changed delivery services, the potential benefits of the commercial use of drones for delivery purposes, regulatory challenges that exist around the deployment of new delivery services, and how stakeholders have used new delivery tech to improve services, according to the memo.
+The hearing tomorrow, led by the Subcommittee on Digital Commerce and Consumer Protection, is designed to explore how tech has changed delivery services, the potential benefits of the commercial use of drones for delivery purposes, regulatory challenges that exist around the deployment of new delivery services and how stakeholders have used new delivery tech to improve services, according to the memo.

 Other witnesses include Association for Unmanned Vehicle Systems International President and CEO Brian Wynn, Flirtey Chief Evangelist Shyam Chidamber and Harry J. Holzer, an economist and public policy analyst at Georgetown University.